Tanchwa/Homelab-IaC/Applications/Apollo/notes.md

 - what are persisted queries https://www.apollographql.com/docs/kotlin/advanced/persisted-queries

 ## Router and Coprocessor
-had to change a few urls in this from changing the

-had to also add some custom fields to the helm chart to get it to play nicely with my ingress classes and cert manager
+~had to also add some custom fields to the helm chart to get it to play nicely with my ingress classes and cert manager~

+I actually ended up using the official helm chart for the Router, because the one in the example arch was a little bit lacking and made a lot of assumptions about you using cloud providerrs.
+I also used the "extraContainers" values option to deploy the coprocessor as a sidecar.